dsanson/termpdf.py/README.md

 -   Less buggy because it won't be a lovable but ridiculous hack of a bash script wrapped around a bunch of command line tools.

-This is pre-alpha software.
-Expect bugs and undocumented dependencies.
+This is alpha software.
+Expect bugs.
+Expect changes.
 The goal is feature parity with [pdf-tools](https://github.com/politza/pdf-tools).

 # Screenshot